zilishen/documentation/content/nms/nginx-agent/install-nginx-agent.md

 ### Adding Ports for NGINX Agent SELinux Context

-You can configure the NGINX Agent to work with SELinux.
+You can configure NGINX Agent to work with SELinux.
 Make sure you add external ports to the firewall exception list.

 The following example shows how to allow external ports outside the HTTPD context.
 You may need to enable NGINX to connect to these ports.